tangentsoft/pidp8i/doc/os8-run.md

 | $os8mi/   | The absolute path to OS/8 media files used as input at build time
 | $os8mo/   | The absolute path to OS/8 media files produced as output at build time

-To add new values modify `.../lib/pidp8i/dirs.py.in` and rebuild.
-The `dirs.py` file built from `dirs.py.in` is a very deep dependency.
-Touching this file will cause all the OS/8 bootable system image files to be rebuilt.
+To add new values, modify `.../lib/pidp8i/dirs.py.in` and rebuild the PiDP-8/I software.
+Beware that changing this generates the `dirs.py` file, which is a very deep dependency.
+Touching this file will cause all the OS/8 bootable system image files to be rebuilt, which can take quite some time even on a fast host computer.

 ## <a id="contexts"></a>Execution contexts